MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 Yes.
 We recommend that you use the built-in labeling solution for Office apps to benefit from features such as automatic updates and increased performance.
 You can also deploy the AIP unified labeling client across your network to use the additional File Explorer support, PowerShell cmdlets, and the AIP Viewer.

-### What's the difference between Azure Information Protection and Microsoft Information Protection?
+### What's the difference between Azure Information Protection and Microsoft Purview Information Protection?

-[Microsoft Information Protection](https://www.microsoft.com/security/business/information-protection) is a framework for products and integrated capabilities that help you protect your organization's sensitive information.
+[Microsoft Purview Information Protection](https://www.microsoft.com/security/business/information-protection) is a framework for products and integrated capabilities that help you protect your organization's sensitive information.
 Azure Information Protection is only one of the Microsoft services that provide information protection.

-**Microsoft Information Protection products include**:
+**Microsoft Purview Information Protection products include**:

 - Microsoft 365 Information Protection, such as Microsoft 365 DLP
 - Windows Information Protection
 - Microsoft Defender for Cloud Apps
 - Azure Information Protection

-**Microsoft Information Protection capabilities include**:
+**Microsoft Purview Information Protection capabilities include**:

 - Unified label management
 - End-user labeling experiences built into Office apps